 You will feel a sense of community.
 We approach every class as a learning community where students learn not only from their professors, but also from their peers.
 You will take many classes with your cohort, and it will become a base of support from your first day in the program to your last—and perhaps beyond.

 You will be taught by professors who have had successful teaching experience in elementary and secondary classrooms and have a practical understanding of what makes classrooms work.
 Our professors supervise student teaching practicums themselves, keeping them in touch with what is happening in schools.
 In your education classrooms, you will experience the same teaching strategies that you are being taught to use.
-What you need to be able to do will be modeled for you.
+What you need to be able to do will be modelled for you.

 Real school experiences

-You will be mentored by strong teachers practicing in the field.
+You will be mentored by strong teachers practising in the field.
 You will take week-long modules on various aspects of the elementary and secondary curriculum taught by master teachers.
 You will have a total of 17-18 weeks of student teaching practicum in the program—one of the longest teaching practicums offered in Alberta.
 We will match you with a mentor teacher carefully so that you can make the most of the practicum experiences.

 You will experience a faith-based program at King’s that is generously open to students of all faiths as well as students who profess none.
 Just as we are open to all kinds of students, we prepare students for all kinds of schools.
 Our students have been successful in public schools, alternative public schools, Catholic schools, various types of Protestant Christian schools, various other types of independent schools, and probably more.
 We make space to foster faith because we see how it shapes teaching.

 You will find that one of the best reasons to choose King’s is because we are committed to helping you discover the kind of teacher you want to be.
 We will do more than encourage you to choose to be a firm teacher or a kind teacher, a solemn teacher or a funny teacher.
 Since good teachers cultivate humanity, you will need to consider what it means to be human.
 If teachers are to inspire students to aim for a worthy life, teachers themselves need a vision for what it means to flourish as human beings.
-As members of the King’s Faculty of Education we share a vision of human flourishing rooted in what we believe.
+As members of the King’s Faculty of Education, we share a vision of human flourishing rooted in what we believe.
 We will encourage you to discover what you believe and to do likewise.

 Dean of the Faculty of Education